Kartik1607/ngMedium/README.md

 ## Development server

+Application uses [Cloudinary](http://www.cloudinary.com) to save images.
+You must first [configure the environment](https://cloudinary.com/documentation/node_integration#getting_started_guide) variables to use the application.

-Run `ng build --base-href="/"` from Frontend folder for compiling angular code..
+Run `ng build --base-href="/"` from Frontend folder for compiling angular code

 Navigate to Backend folder. `node index.js`.

 ## Built With  :heart:   using